SPCA of Texas

 - Keep your pets indoors with the air conditioner running and the windows closed or keep a radio on to help mask out as much noise as possible.
-Also try distracting them: follow their regular routine, play with them or crate them up until the fireworks are over.
+Also try distracting them: follow their regular routine, play with them, give them chew toys or crate them up until the fireworks are over.
 Make sure they have current tags and a microchip to ensure their safe return should they bolt out of fear.

 - Be aware of neighborhood pranksters throwing firecrackers over your fence to frighten your pet.
 Also be careful using sparklers, as they can burn animals as well as people.